mgreiff/FEM-examples/E_6.1/README.txt

 c) COMPLETE - I don't know which force is reffered to when considering the
               force-displacement curve, as we dont have an externa? force to work, with but it doesn't feel too important.

-TODO - Find out if the strains (es) and tangent stiffness (D) are computed
-       correctly.